diHnguyen/IntAsymCostUnc/README.md

 - Enhancements: NoRep, Weighted, Tree-SA, Path-SA, Score (We do not apply Weighted enhancement to Multicut and Multipartition Algorithm.)

-Author's notes: We are currently adding more comments to the source code so it can be more readable.
+Authors' note: We are currently adding more comments to the source code so it can be more readable.
 However, no changes to the source code will be made.